Finance

 Construction Outlook

-In the medium term, the business line will continue to benefit from major industry trends, which are already visible in the type of projects currently under way and will generate many new business opportunities going forward.
-Global climate change mitigation and adaptation targets call for significant upgrades in the infrastructure that sustains power grids, water management, low-carbon transport, as well as climate resilience.
-As regards building activities, efforts to reduce energy consumption and carbon emissions, combined with urban development and changes in the way we live and work, are expected to give rise to a growing volume of new projects.
+In the medium term, the macro trends unfolding today, which are already visible in the type of projects currently under way, will continue to generate new business opportunities.
+Global climate change adaptation efforts and carbon emissions reduction targets call for significant upgrades in the infrastructure that sustains power grids, water management, low-carbon transport and climate resilience.

-VINCI Construction will be developing new expertise, products and services to provide workable and sustainable solutions to advance the environmental transition, while pushing ahead with its efforts to reduce its direct footprint.
+VINCI Construction will be developing new expertise, products and services to provide workable and sustainable solutions to advance the environmental transition, while pushing ahead with its efforts to reduce its own direct footprint.

-Position in the sectors
+VINCI Construction Position in the sectors

-Specialty Networks
+Specialty networks

 Soletanche Freyssinet, a world leader in specialist civil engineering, operates in more than 100 countries and is active on a very fragmented market.
 Its competitors include Trevi, Bauer and Keller in special foundations, and VSL (a Bouygues subsidiary) in prestressing and stay cable systems.